 Dr. Sawyers is past President of the American Society of Clinical Investigation and served on the National Cancer Institute’s Board of Scientific Councilors.
 He has won numerous honors and awards, including the Richard and Hinda Rosenthal Foundation Award, the Dorothy Landon Prize from the American Association of Cancer Research, the David A. Karnofsky Award from the American Society of Clinical Oncology, the 2013 Breakthrough Prize in Life Sciences and the 2009 Lasker-DeBakey Clinical Medical Research Award.
 He is a member of the Institute of Medicine and in 2010 was elected to the National Academy of Sciences.
 He was associate editor for two of the AACR’s journals Cancer Research and Clinical Cancer Research, and currently serves on the editorial board of Cancer Cell.
 Dr. Sawyers attended Princeton University for his undergraduate degree, received his medical degree from Johns Hopkins University School of Medicine, and completed his postdoctoral studies at the University of California, Los Angeles.

-George Demetri, M.D., is a clinical advisor of Blueprint Medicine.
+George Demetri, M.D., is a member of the board of directors and scientific advisor of Blueprint Medicine.
 Dr. Demetri received an undergraduate degree in biochemistry from Harvard University, followed by a Research Fellowship at the Université de Besancon, France, after which he received his medical degree from Stanford University School of Medicine.
 After completing an internal medicine residency and chief residency at the University of Washington Hospitals in Seattle, he completed the fellowship in Medical Oncology at the Dana-Farber Cancer Institute (DFCI) and Harvard Medical School, where he has served as an attending physician since 1989.
 Dr. Demetri and the multidisciplinary team at Dana-Farber/Harvard Cancer Center have developed one of the largest centers of excellence for research and care of sarcoma patients, focusing on the development of novel therapies, enabled by directing the Ludwig Center at Dana-Farber Harvard and the Center for Novel Experimental Therapeutics at Dana-Farber.

 Dr. Demetri’s research and clinical interests have centered on mechanism-based drug development for solid tumors, with a particular emphasis on molecularly-defined subsets of sarcomas such as gastrointestinal stromal tumours (GIST).
 Dr. Demetri has contributed to the development of several new drugs for sarcomas and other malignancies, including imatinib, sunitinib, dasatinib, trabectedin, vemurafenib, everolimus, pazopanib, regorafenib and other new targeted therapies in development.
 Dr. Demetri serves as chair of the medical advisory board for the Sarcoma Foundation of America as well as several scientific and editorial advisory boards.
 With an interest in internet-based patient support, he also serves on the Medical Advisory Board of ASCO’s CancerNet as well as CancerCommons.org.